TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 That framing is what catches the failure people actually get stranded by.
 The device that froze at eighty percent still reads `80`, looks healthy on every dashboard, but is secretly dead.
 A percentage check believes the `80`.
 An `unavailable` check believes the device is fine because Home Assistant never marked it unavailable.
 Asking instead "has anything on this device reported lately" sees through both, because a dead device goes silent across every entity it owns, not just its battery.

 The once-a-day judging is the other half.
 A rolling twenty-four hour window would flag an honest once-a-day reporter every day it ran a little late.
-Judging once a day, against a lookback you can widen to any number of hours greater than 24, lets the daily reporter pass while a genuinely dead device is caught the next morning.
+Judging once a day, against a lookback you can widen past twenty-four hours, lets the daily reporter pass while a genuinely dead device is caught the next morning.

 ## Changelog: Battery Sentinel - Not Reporting